-Here's another set of Stacie's DIY pendant lights.
+Here's another set of Stacie's dining area DIY pulley pendant lights.
 This cluster of three hangs over the eat-in area of her kitchen.

 Stacie got her pulleys from her grandfathers' barns, but you can also find them on occasion at flea markets, antique malls, and salvage shops.
 If you get tired of hunting locally, check eBay; they've usually got some listed.Continue to 14 of 21 below.

 Repurposed Globe Lamps

 Vintage globes are hot, low-cost collectibles.
 We're not referring to fine, floor-standing antique globes you might find in the studies of old manor houses, but the mass-produced tabletop version produced for schoolroom and middle-class home use.
 You'll frequently find them for sale at yard sales, flea markets, and thrift stores.Continue to 15 of 21 below.